-The Company's executive compensation programs generally will consist of three principal elements: base salary, cash bonus and stock options and benefits including pension and 401(k) benefits.
+The Company's executive compensation programs generally consist of three principal elements: base salary, cash bonus and stock options and benefits including pension and 401(k) benefits.
 The Company's objective is to emphasize incentive compensation in the form of bonuses and stock option grants, rather than base salary.

-Base salary determinations will reflect, among other factors deemed relevant, competitive pay practices of comparable high technology companies, with a focus on the skills and performance levels of individual executives and the needs of the Company.
-Bonuses under the Company's incentive plans will reflect, among other relevant items, the Company's financial performance and achievement of corporate objectives established by the Board of Directors prior to the start of each fiscal year, such as those relating to revenue and profitability.
-Stock option awards will reflect, among other relevant items, the job level of the employee, responsibilities to be assumed in the upcoming fiscal year, responsibilities of each executive in prior years and the size of awards made to each such officer in prior years relative to the Company's overall performance.
+Base salary determinations reflect, among other factors deemed relevant, competitive pay practices of comparable high technology companies, with a focus on the skills and performance levels of individual executives and the needs of the Company.
+Bonuses under the Company's incentive plans reflect, among other relevant items, the Company's financial performance and achievement of corporate objectives established by the Board of Directors prior to the start of each fiscal year, such as those relating to profitability and revenue.
+Stock option awards reflect, among other relevant items, the job level of the employee, responsibilities to be assumed in the upcoming fiscal year, responsibilities of each executive in prior years, the size of awards made to each such officer in prior years relative to the Company's overall performance and available stock under the plan and anticipated grants in future years.

-In establishing the level of incentive bonuses for the Company's executives for Fiscal 2002, the Compensation Committee considered, among other things, competitive market issues and the Company's performance in such areas as development, client services, product quality, market penetration, administration, organization and financial performance, sales of particular units and performance of the Company as a whole.
+In establishing the level of incentive bonuses for the Company's executives for Fiscal 2003, the Compensation Committee considered, among other things, competitive market issues and the Company's performance in such areas as development, client services, product quality, market penetration, administration, organization and financial performance, sales of particular units and performance of the Company as a whole.

 Compensation of the Chief Executive Officer.
-In determining Mr. Cashman's compensation for Fiscal 2002, the Compensation Committee reviewed industry surveys of compensation paid to chief executives officers of comparable companies, and evaluated the achievement of corporate, individual and organizational objectives for the fiscal year.
-Mr. Cashman's annual base compensation for Fiscal 2002 totaled \$300,000, an increase of 21% over 2001.
+In determining Mr. Cashman's compensation for Fiscal 2003, the Compensation Committee reviewed industry surveys and specific details of compensation paid to chief executives officers of companies, and evaluated the achievement of corporate, individual and organizational objectives for the fiscal year.
+Mr. Cashman's annual base compensation for Fiscal 2003 totaled \$320,000.

-In Fiscal 2002, Mr. Cashman also received semi-annual bonuses determined on the basis of the achievement of specific weighted corporate, individual and organizational objectives for the fiscal year.
+In Fiscal 2003, Mr. Cashman also received semi-annual bonuses determined on the basis of the achievement of specific weighted corporate, individual and organizational objectives for the fiscal year.
 These objectives focused on areas such as financial performance and business growth, product development, market penetration, product and service quality, administration and corporate development.
-Mr. Cashman was awarded aggregate incentive bonuses of \$190,000 for Fiscal 2002, as compared with an incentive bonus of \$170,000 for 2001.
-Mr. Cashman was also awarded 80,000 stock options in 2002 and 100,000 stock options in both 2001 and in 2000.
+Mr. Cashman was awarded aggregate incentive bonuses of \$230,000 for Fiscal 2003, as compared with an incentive bonus of \$190,000 for 2002.
+Mr. Cashman was also awarded options to purchase 75,000 shares of common stock in 2004, 80,000 stock options in 2002 and 100,000 stock options in 2001.
+The Compensation Committee believes that option grants (1) align the interests of our executives with long-term stockholder interests (2) give executives a significant, long-term interest in the Company's success and (3) help retain key executives in a competitive market for executive talent.